-For couples who aren’t quite ready to tackle divorce, separation can be a great precursor, giving them time and space to figure out what they really want to do.
-At North Texas Family Lawyers, we’ve helped many clients settle into separation, and one question we’re often asked, is: how long do I have to be separated, before filing for divorce?
+For couples who aren’t quite ready to tackle divorce, separation can be a great precursor, giving them time and space to figure out what they want to do.
+At North Texas Family Lawyers, we’ve helped many clients settle into separation, and one question we’re often asked is: how long do I have to be separated before filing for divorce?

-This is the opposite approach taken by other states, many of which do, in fact, require separation before filing.
-However, just because Texas isn’t one of them, doesn’t mean there aren’t still a few caveats and limitations meant to slow down couples who are racing for divorce.
+This is the opposite approach taken by other states, many of which do require separation before filing.
+However, just because Texas isn’t one of them doesn’t mean there aren’t still a few caveats and limitations meant to slow down couples racing for divorce.

 Getting “Legally” Separated in Texas

 Unfortunately, legal separation isn’t something Texas currently recognizes.
-Under Lone Star state jurisdiction, you’re married right up until you aren’t—there is no in-between.
+Under Lone Star state jurisdiction, you’re married until you aren’t—there is no in-between.
 However, that doesn’t mean there aren’t ways to mimic the arrangement.

 While Texas might not enforce separation, that doesn’t mean there aren’t other methods they employ to slow down potential divorce candidates.
 One of these is residency.

 For the most part, these residency requirements are standard.
-However, there are a few exceptions (such as military assignments), and if you are unsure about whether or not you qualify, you should discuss it with your family law attorney.
+However, there are a few exceptions (such as military assignments), and if you are unsure whether you qualify, you should discuss it with your family law attorney.

-During mediation, a neutral, third-party (called a “mediator”) will meet with you and your spouse, to try and help you reach an agreement outside of court.
-Mediators are licensed negotiators, and typically have a lot of experience resolving difficult issues like parenting plans, custody, property division, and alimony.
-Everything said in these proceedings is confidential, and attorneys are not required to be present (although, we strongly recommend it, since a mediator’s top priority is resolution, and not necessarily your best interest).
+During mediation, a neutral third party (called a “mediator”) will meet with you and your spouse to try and help you reach an agreement outside of court.
+Mediators are licensed negotiators and typically have a lot of experience resolving complex issues like parenting plans, custody, property division, and alimony.
+Everything said in these proceedings is confidential, and attorneys are not required to be present (although we strongly recommend it since a mediator’s top priority is resolution, and not necessarily your best interest).

-At North Texas Family Lawyers, we urge all of our clients to try mediation before proceeding to litigation.
-These negotiations are not only a great way for you to maintain control over your final outcome, but they are significantly cheaper and faster than a traditional trial.
+At North Texas Family Lawyers, we urge our clients to try mediation before proceeding to litigation.
+These negotiations are not only an excellent way to maintain control over your outcome, but they are significantly cheaper and faster than a traditional trial.

-In Denton, mediation is not required, however in some counties, you might not have a choice.
-Texas jurisdictions are not blind to the benefits of mediation—both for the couple, and for an already overloaded court system.
-And for this reason, mediation is often a mandatory step for anyone wishing to pursue a contested divorce.
+In Denton, mediation is not required; however, in some counties, you might not have a choice.
+Texas jurisdictions are not blind to the benefits of mediation—both for the couple and for an already overloaded court system.
+For this reason, mediation is often a mandatory step for anyone wishing to pursue a contested divorce.

 Required Waiting Period

-The rule that is most similar (in purpose) to a required separation period, however, is Texas’s waiting period.
+The most similar rule (in purpose) to a required separation period, however, is Texas’s waiting period.

-According to the Texas Family Code, judges cannot make a final ruling on a divorce until sixty days after the date of filing.
-Ergo, even if you wanted to rush your divorce through a hasty, D.I.Y. process (which isn’t something we’d recommend, anyway), you’re still going to be in a holding pattern for at least two months, afterward.
+According to the Texas Family Code, judges cannot make a final ruling on a divorce until sixty days after the filing date.
+Ergo, even if you wanted to rush your divorce through a hasty D.I.Y. process (which isn’t something we’d recommend, anyway), you’ll still be in a holding pattern for at least two months afterward.

-And finally, it may not happen as often, but it’s also worth mentioning that courts will almost always delay a divorce, if one of the partners is pregnant.
-This holds true, even if the baby was fathered by someone outside of the relationship.
+Finally, it may not happen as often, but it’s also worth mentioning that courts will almost always delay a divorce if one of the partners is pregnant.
+This holds true, even if the baby was fathered by someone outside the relationship.

-Part of the reasoning behind this, is that courts prefer to address all divorce-related matters at one time, and that includes child care responsibilities.
+Part of the reasoning behind this is that courts prefer to address all divorce-related matters simultaneously, including childcare responsibilities.
 Another part, however, is because of parentage.
-If there is a question on that regard, then you’ll need to establish paternity through genetic testing, a matter that cannot be resolved until after the baby is born.
+If there is a question in that regard, then you’ll need to establish paternity through genetic testing, a matter that cannot be resolved until after the baby is born.